ahmedomar201/book_Listing_app/README.md

 ## Project Structure

-- `lib/`: Contains the Flutter app code.
+- `lib/`: Contains the Flutter app code
--

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.